HaxeFlixel/flixel-docs/documentation/02_handbook/19-actions-html.md

 ### Default action set

-What's actually happening when you call `addAction` or `addActions` is that it's asking for actions, *and* which action set you want to add them to:
+What's actually happening when you call `addAction` or `addActions` is that the manager is asking for both actions *and* the action set you want to add them to:

 ```haxe
 public function addAction(Action:FlxAction, ActionSet:Int = 0):Bool
 ```

-If you don't provide an action set, it assumes you want to add them to the first one.
-And if you haven't defined a first action set, it will create one for you, name it "default", and immediately activate it for you.
+If you don't provide an action set, it assumes you want to add them to the first one (index 0).
+And if you haven't defined any action sets, it will create one for you at index 0, name it "default", and immediately activate it for all devices.

 ### Working with action sets